-- Ceres as a primary regional service centre's growth outlook is strengthened by the proposed R45 000 000, 00 Agri-Park development that will be developed within the next five (5) years and as having a strong agricultural sector.
-According to Witzenberg Municipality, the agricultural sector economy located within the Warm & Koue Bokkeveld are going to grow with 20-30% within the next five years.
+- 2.3.1.1 Ceres as a primary regional service centre's growth outlook is strengthened by having a strong and potentially agricultural growing sector According to Witzenberg Municipality, the agricultural sector economy located within the Warm & Koue Bokkeveld are going to grow with 20-30% within the next five years.
 Farmers have planted new orchards etc. that will produce fruit within the mentioned period.
 The challenge for the municipality is the provision of adequate services and possible industrial land for cold storage facilities.
 The town of Ceres is further constrained by a lack of land for urban expansion.
-The expansion of the agricultural industry and in-migration must be monitored as can be seen from the high population growth percentages. - The Growth Potential Study (2013) determined growth potential for municipalities and towns in the Cape Winelands district based on assessing five thematic indices, namely: human capital, infrastructure availability, economy, physical attributes, and institutional capacity.
+The expansion of the agricultural industry and in-migration must be monitored as can be seen from the high population growth percentages. - 2.3.1.2 The Growth Potential Study (2013) determined growth potential for municipalities and towns in the Cape Winelands district based on assessing five thematic indices, namely: human capital, infrastructure availability, economy, physical attributes, and institutional capacity.
 Municipalities must assess settlements individually and consider strengths and weaknesses in terms of the thematic indices.
-The latter will potentially highlight opportunities for investment. - Stellenbosch, Paarl and Wellington are located within the functional metro economy of Cape Town.
-These towns function more as an extension of the metropolitan area, people live in the metro and work and make use of services in these towns and vice versa.
-The economic growth outlook will therefor always remain positive although the long-term impact of a "drying" Cape Winelands region is not known at this stage.
+The latter will potentially highlight opportunities for investment. - 2.3.1.3 Stellenbosch, Paarl and Wellington are located within the functional metro economy of Cape Town.
+These towns' function more as an extension of the metropolitan area, people live in the metro and work and make use of services in these towns and vice versa.
+The economic growth outlook will therefor always remain positive although the long-term impact of a "drying" Cape Winelands region is not known at this stage. - 2.3.1.4 GPS (2018) observes an increased growth potential for each category B municipality in the CWDM.
+Witzenberg Municipality's growth potential changes from low to medium whereas the other municipal growth potential, Langeberg, Breede Valley remains medium albeit with higher Zscores and Stellenbosch and Drakenstein similarly remain very-high albeit with higher Zscores when comparing to the GPS (2013). - 2.3.1.5 GPS (2018) identifies the following challenges: - Water security in the Breede Valley municipal area is a concern and must be monitored. - The state and capacity of wastewater treatments works in the Langeberg and Witzenberg municipal areas. - Observed regression in crime related to issues in the Witzenberg municipal area. - Observed slowing down in medium-term economic growth in the Drakenstein municipal area.

-FOCUS AREA: GROWTH POTENTIAL OF TOWNS STRATEGIES: The thematic indices that was used to score municipalities and settlements in terms of potential for economic growth must be analysed.
+RESPONSIBILITY: FOCUS AREA: GROWTH POTENTIAL OF TOWNS Category B Municipalities The thematic indices that were used to score municipalities and settlements in terms of potential for economic growth must be analysed.
 The high scoring thematic indices will present opportunities for investment and vice versa, the low scoring thematic indices will present strategic opportunities for investment that could improve the growth potential of a municipal area or settlement.
-Identify and consider the growth forces and historically evolved relations between the towns, villages and neighbourhoods as informants of future growth potential and options Integrate disadvantaged communities into the urban fabric through infill development on strategically located vacant land and corridor development along the main linkages between these communities and the major concentrations of job opportunities (where possible) PRIORITY: HIGH
+Category B Municipalities Integrate disadvantaged communities into the urban fabric through infill development on strategically located vacant land and corridor development along the main linkages between these communities and the major concentrations of job opportunities (where possible) Refer to mentioned Category B Municipality GPS (2018) strategic considerations: 4.1 Growth in the economically active population in the Breede Valley municipal area can be exploited.
+4.2 There is potential for growth in revenue and expenditure in the Drakenstein and Stellenbosch municipal areas.
+4.3 Opportunities present in the Stellenbosch and Drakenstein areas due to residents' access to ICT.
+4.4 Opportunity for future economic potential in the Witzenberg and Langeberg municipal area, resulting from observed medium-term economic growth.
+PRIORITY: HIGH